LGC Fellows Program: A Leader's Program

 Ideal candidates have demonstrated leadership qualities ability in their professional lives, have a history of volunteering and civic engagement, and possess the passion and drive needed to tackle major issues facing the Chicagoland region.
 Priority consideration is given to those ages 28-42.
 All candidates are required to be nominated and supported by their sponsoring organization, and seconded by at least one additional nominator.

-- Attendance at all eight Friday Sessions (Usually the first Friday of the month, excluding holidays, October 2016 – May 2017);
+- Attendance at eight Friday Sessions (Usually the first Friday of the month, excluding holidays, October – May);

 - Active participation in flexible/optional programming, including session planning committees, Discussion Groups, site visits, cultural events, and social activities;